 In our model, workers are either unemployed or employed.
 Unemployed workers decide in each instant whether to search actively for a job or not.
 Active search entails a flow cost of c, and with some probability leads to a job offer.
-Passive, or inactive search is costless but results in a job-finding probability of zero.8 Employed individuals exhibit a flow productivity y and are assumed not to search while they have a job.
-Regardless of whether they are unemployed or employed, workers leave the labor force at a rate ρ , due to death or retirement.
-New workers are born, and enter the pool of unemployed at the same rate ρ .9 Workers discount the future at rate r.
+Abstaining from search, i.e. non-participation, is costless but results in a job-finding probability of zero.
+Employed individuals exhibit a flow productivity y and are assumed not to search while they have a job.
+Regardless of whether they are unemployed or employed, workers leave the labor force at a rate $\rho$ , due to death or retirement.
+New workers are born, and enter the pool of unemployed at the same rate $\rho$ .
+Workers discount the future at rate r.